revive-adserver/revive-adserver/tests/performance/delivery/buckets/prototype/README.txt

 Scripts are using "runkit" module to avoid code repetition.

 List of prototypes:
-* proto_mysql_update - uses buckets and updates each of buckets on each request
+* protos_mysql - uses buckets and updates each of buckets on each request

 To create all buckets before running the performance tests use